By Barry Janoff

 Pepsi came in at a prime time for halftime marketing.
 Following Super Bowl XLVII in New Orleans and Super Bowl XLVIII in MetLife Stadium, Super Bowl XLIX will be played in the University of Phoenix Stadium in 2015.

-The historic Super Bowl L will be played in 2016 in either Sun Life Stadium in South Florida or the San Francisco 49ers new stadium in Santa Clara (to be determined during an NFL owners meeting this May).
+The historic Super Bowl L will be played in 2016 in the San Francisco 49ers new Levi's Stadium in Santa Clara (as determined during an NFL owners meeting this past May).

-Super Bowl LI will be played in 2017 in either Houston's Reliant Stadium or the stadium not selected to host Super Bowl L, according to the league, and also will be selcted this May.
+Super Bowl LI will be played in 2017 in Houston's Reliant Stadium, also selected this past May.